Apollonian-Devs/SEG-MGP/README.md

 ## Sources

-The packages used by backend are specified in `requirements.txt`
+The packages used by backend are specified in `requirements.txt`, and can be installed with pip install -r requreiments.txt The packages used by the frontend are specified in 'package.json', and can be installed with npm install